• Skip to main content

 Why You'll Love This Recipe

-This Teriyaki Pork Stir Fry with Pineapple will awaken your taste buds with the flavors of sweet, savory, salty and tangy all in one bite!
+This Teriyaki Pork Stir Fry with Pineapple will awaken your taste buds with the flavors of sweet, savory, salty, and tangy all in one bite!
 What's not to love?
-It also comes together quickly and makes the best leftovers for lunches if you are lucky enough to have anything left.
+It also comes together quickly and makes the best leftovers for lunches.
+That is, if you are lucky enough to have anything left.

 Ingredients You Will Need

-Pork Loin: Pork loin's lean yet versatile nature and mild flavor make it a great choice for absorbing flavors and accommodating various cooking styles.
+Pork Loin: Pork loin's lean yet versatile nature and mild flavor make it a great choice for absorbing flavors.
+It also accommodates various cooking styles.

 Coconut Oil: Coconut oil is made by pressing fresh coconut meat or dried coconut meat called copra.
 Virgin coconut oil uses fresh while refined coconut oil typically uses copra.
 I always use refined coconut oil as it has a milder scent and flavor but a higher smoke point.